mmowers/superpivot/README.md

 be used in place of csv/data.csv (see below) and be visualized.

 ## Setting Up From Scratch
-Get Anaconda for python 2.7 at: https://www.continuum.io/downloads
+Get Anaconda for python 2.7 or 3.5 at: https://www.continuum.io/downloads

 Then, here are the Bokeh installation instructions: